RunOnFlux/flux/README.md

-# zelnoded - ZelNode Daemon
+# Flux - ZelNode Daemon
 The entrance to the ZelNode network

 Requires reasonably new version of Node.js (npm) and MongoDB

 MongoDB, Express.js, Vue.js, Node.js (MEVN) application

-This application communicates locally with ZelCash Daemon (zelcashd), ZelBench Daemon (zelbanchd) and with other ZelNode Daemons (zelnoded).
+This application communicates locally with ZelCash Daemon (zelcashd), ZelBench Daemon (benchmarkd) and with other ZelNode Daemons (flux).

 With a frontend user interface a ZelNode user can entire access ZelNode network and ZelNode operator can manage his own ZelNode via a web interface instead of logging into node directly and with single button lunch instances, update nodes and much more.